alexhu98/Portfolio/docs/Sprints/20200920-sprint-7-private-rest-server.md

-# Sprint 7 Mobile App Time
+# Sprint 7 Private REST Server
 ##### September 20th, 2020 By Alex Hu

-Goal: Create a private server at home to serve up some media files
+Goal: Create a private REST server at home to serve up some media files, as well as performing operations on my computer when requested by a new peronal assistant mobile app.

 ### Deno & abc ✔